 - Provide your employer with copies of all work notes and keep copies for yourself.

 - File an Industrial Commission Form 18 within 2 years of the date of your injury.

 If your employer or its insurance company refuse to report your claim, provide you with medical treatment, pay you compensation while you are out of work or just don’t return your telephone calls, you should consider a free consultation with an attorney.
 Usually, it is best to consult an attorney at the first sign of trouble.
 Having the assistance of a lawyer may improve the outcome of your claim.

-For a free claim evaluation, please contact the Law Office of John A. Hedrick, PLLC.
-You may contact us by telephone at 919-977-0804, email us at email@example.com or complete our Free Claim Evaluation form.
+For a free claim evaluation, please contact the Law Office of John A. Hedrick, PLLC in Raleigh.
+You may contact us by telephone at 919-977-0804, email us at firstname.lastname@example.org or complete our Free Claim Evaluation form.